 How to sell your house Estate agent fees and contracts

-Find out about average estate agents' fees and the factors that will affect the amount you pay, plus how to negotiate cheaper estate agent fees.
+Learn about average estate agents' fees and the factors that will affect the amount you pay, and find out how to negotiate cheaper fees.

 If you sell your house using a traditional, high-street estate agent, their fee will usually be based on a percentage of the price paid by the buyer.
 This kind of estate agent's fee is called commission.